kendo-labs/meteor-packages/README.md

 Provides a simple way to pull [Kendo UI core](https://github.com/telerik/kendo-ui-core) into Meteor by theme.
 Includes both Kendo UI core and specific theme.

+You can view all the themes here: [http://demos.telerik.com/kendo-ui/themebuilder/](http://demos.telerik.com/kendo-ui/themebuilder/)

 ## Usage (i.e. run from a terminal using the meteor CLI)

 ```